cvxpy/cvxpy/_sources/examples/derivatives/queuing_design.rst.txt

 various parameters, such as the maximum total delay and total service rate.

-This example was described in the paper `Differentiating through Log Log Convex
+This example was described in the paper `Differentiating through Log-Log Convex
 Programs <http://web.stanford.edu/~boyd/papers/pdf/diff_llcvx.pdf>`__.